TC-Hewitt/MuTrigo/README.md

 Finds sequence IDs/regions with coinciding polymorphic features across multiple SNPlogger generated files

 ## Example Workflow
 This specific workflow is designed to discover sequences/contigs that contain mutagen induced variation occuring independently across a number of mutants.
 In mutagenesis experiments for which single gene knockouts can be selected for phenotypically, such a finding is strongly indidcative that the target gene has been isolated given a sufficient number of mutants.
 It is based on generating a de novo assembly from wild-type NGS reads and then aligning mutant NGS reads independently against the wild-type assembly and recording any mismatches between each mutant and the wild-type.
 Ideally, the wild-type should be parental to the mutants and all be near-isogenic lines in order to minimise noise due to normal genetic variation.
-This pipeline is inspired by similar pipelines such as MutantHunter (https://github.com/steuernb/MutantHunter), but with an alternate approach and added flexibility.
+This pipeline is inspired by similar pipelines such as MutantHunter (https://github.com/steuernb/MutantHunter), but takes an alternate approach with added flexibility.

 ### Prerequisites
 **Python 2.7**